-A RESOLUTION ADOPTING BUDGETING AND FINANCIAL PLANNING POLICIES, ADOPTED BY THE CITY COUNCIL MARCH 27, 2018, REQUIRES THAT THE CITY MANAGER PREPARE AND SUBMIT THE PROPOSED BUDGET IN ACCORDANCE WITH THE FOLLOWING POLICIES.
+A RESOLUTION ADOPTING UPDATED BUDGETING AND FINANCIAL PLANNING POLICIES, ADOPTED BY THE CITY COUNCIL APRIL 12, 2022, REQUIRES THAT THE CITY MANAGER PREPARE AND SUBMIT THE PROPOSED BUDGET IN ACCORDANCE WITH THE FOLLOWING POLICIES.
 A STATEMENT OF COMPLIANCE AND TABLE CAN BE FOUND ON PAGES F19-F20.

 - 1. Balanced Budget.
-Under Title 11, Oklahoma statutes, Section 17-206, the budget of expenditures for a fund may not exceed the estimated revenues, including budgeted fund balance, for the fund. - 2.
+Under Title 11, Oklahoma Statutes, Section 17-206, the budget of expenditures for a fund may not exceed the estimated revenues, including budgeted fund balance, for the fund. - 2.
 Municipal Budget Act.
-The City of Oklahoma City originally chose to begin using and complying with the Municipal Budget Act (Title 11 Sections 17-201 through 17-218) on December 18, 1979 (Item VIII.
+The City of Oklahoma City originally chose to begin using and complying with the Municipal Budget Act (Title 11, Sections 17-201 through 17-218) on December 18, 1979 (Item VIII.
 B.) for its budget process.
 The City will continue to follow the provisions and requirements of the Municipal Budget Act in its annual budgeting process. - 3.
 Borrowing for Operations.
 The City will not borrow from any external source to fund ongoing operations. - 4.
 Fund Balance.
 Fund Balance should not be budgeted as revenue to support ongoing operations in the annual budget.
-Fund Balance may be budgeted to fund one-time expenditures such as capital projects.
-Fund balance may be drawn upon for cash flow needs, and may be used as revenue without amending the budget if other revenue sources in total fall short of the estimate used in the adopted budget. - 5.
+Fund Balance may be budgeted to fund one-time expenditures.
+Fund balance may be drawn upon for cash flow needs and may be used as revenue without amending the budget if other revenue sources in total fall short of the estimate used in the adopted budget. - 5.
 Reserves.
-To provide cash flow, to meet unexpected needs, and to minimize the disruption caused by decreases in revenues over the course of a fiscal year, City operating funds should maintain two types of reserves: contingency and operating reserve. - a.
+To provide cash flow, meet unexpected needs, and minimize the disruption caused by decreases in revenues over the course of a fiscal year, City operating funds should maintain two types of reserves: contingency and operating reserve. - a.
 Contingency.
-Each City fund should include an appropriation adequate to fund a contingency account of a targeted amount of two percent of the fund's budgeted expenditures.
+Each City fund should include an appropriation adequate to fund a contingency account of a targeted amount of 2% of the fund's budgeted expenditures.
 As needs arise, appropriations may be transferred from the contingency account within legal and procedural limitations on transfers.
-The Municipal Budget Act specifies that no more than ten percent of the total budget may be budgeted for miscellaneous purposes.
+The Municipal Budget Act specifies that no more than 10% of the total budget may be budgeted for miscellaneous purposes.
 This account would count as a miscellaneous purpose under the Municipal Budget Act because what it will be used for cannot be known. - b.
 Operating Reserve.
 Operating reserve is the fund balance carried forward into the next fiscal year that is not budgeted.
-Each city fund will maintain an operating reserve, although the requirements for operating reserve differ depending on the type of fund. - i.
-General Fund: The General Fund shall maintain operating reserves at the beginning of each fiscal year in the amount of no less than fourteen percent and no more than twenty percent of the total General Fund budget for that fiscal year.
-This equates to maintaining approximately two months of expenditures in operating reserves.
-The Government Finance Officers Association (GFOA) recommends a minimum of two months' worth of expenditures be maintained in operating reserve.
-General Fund operating reserves should be counter cyclical; reserve requirements are higher when the financial condition of the City is better so that operating reserves may be drawn down should the financial condition worsen.
-If the operating reserve falls outside of the fourteen to twenty percent range, the City Manager will recommend appropriate action to address the situation.
-Should operating reserve fall below the minimum level it will be the goal of the City to restore the operating reserve back to the minimum level within two years.
-Should the operating reserve exceed the recommended maximum level the City Manager may recommend it be used to fund one -time expenditures, such as capital projects.
+Each City fund will maintain an operating reserve, although the requirements for operating reserve differ depending on the type of fund. - i.
+General Fund: The General Fund shall maintain operating reserves at the beginning of each fiscal year in the amount of no less than 17% and no more than 22% of the total General Fund budget for that fiscal year.
+This equates to maintaining approximately 2-3 months of expenditures in operating reserves.
+The Government Finance Officers Association (GFOA) recommends a minimum of two months' worth of operating revenues or expenditures be maintained in operating reserve.
+General Fund operating reserves should be counter-cyclical; reserve requirements are higher when the financial condition of the City is better so that operating reserves may be drawn down should the financial condition worsen.
+If the operating reserve falls outside of the 17%-22% range, the City Manager will recommend appropriate action to address the situation.
+Should operating reserves fall below the minimum level, it will be the goal of the City to restore the operating reserve to the minimum level within two years.
+Should the operating reserve exceed the recommended maximum level, the City Manager may recommend that the excess be transferred to a capital maintenance reserve (see Section 5(c) "Capital Maintenance Reserve" below).